-We started off with a daily usage of 157 Watts or 13.1 AHr @ 12V and ended up with a requirement of 94.5 AHr. capacity.
-I hope by this you appreciate how many systems are sized to people's pocket books not to the system configuration requirement.
+We started off with a daily usage of 157 Watts or 13.1 AHr @ 12V and ended up with a requirement of 98.4 AHr. capacity.
+By this you can appreciate how many systems are sized to people's pocket books not to the system configuration requirement.

 A Cynical Aside: Too many clerks tend to sell what a client is be able to afford, knowing full well you'll be back later with your wallet open to buy more.
 It's easy to blame client electrical usage, the weather or any number of things, then sell you more. ...or they just don't know.
 Remember, you cannot add new or different batteries to you existing battery bank.
 The new ones will fail before your existing batteries.

 We have developed a MS EXCEL spreadsheet to assist our Canadian clients with these calculations.
 Contact us by email and we'll help you with your calculations.

 All Rights Reserved